 Today, the coalition is made up of over 150 active members who are engaged in direct action to save our schools from privatization and build quality public schools.
 The membership is multigenerational, multiethnic, and multilingual.

 NBCSOS offers parents, youth, educators, and community leaders various opportunities to engage and transform schools, including facilitating community action dialogues around education/social justice issues, the SOUL Academy dedicated to empowering youth, professional development for educators, and political candidate support.
-Most recently, NBCSOS initiated BREATHE! to unite with other organizations and individuals to organize against structural and systemic racism.
+NBCSOS collaborates with BREATHE! and other social and racial justice organizations to organize against structural and systemic racism.

 Participate in moving our schools in a direction of equity and social justice by contacting us or coming to a monthly meeting.
 All are welcome.